Tackling Algorithmic Bias in Neural-Network Classifiers using Wasserstein-2 Regularization: Bibliography

-We finally want to emphasize that a purely random binary classifier has a $DI \approx 1$ as well as $O_{0,0} \approx O_{1,0}$ and $O_{0,1} \approx O_{1,1}$, since its predictions are independent of $S$.
-Despite of these nice properties, its accuracy is however $acc \approx 0.5$, so such a classifier is obviously useless in practice.
+We finally want to emphasize that a purely random binary classifier has a $DI$ close to $1$, and values of $O_{0,0}$ and $O_{0,1}$ similar to $O_{1,0}$ and $O_{1,1}$, respectively.
+Its predictions are indeed independent of $S$.
+Despite of these nice properties, its accuracy is obviously almost equal to $0.5$, so such a classifier is useless in practice.
 We then consider in this paper that a fair binary classifier has only an interest if its accuracy is reasonably close to $1$.